Animal Rights Militia

 The Animal Rights Militia (ARM) is a banner used by animal rights activists who engage in direct action utilizing a diversity of tactics that ignores the Animal Liberation Front's policy of taking all necessary precautions to avoid harm to human life.

 Background

 History

 When the Animal Rights Militia first emerged in the United Kingdom their focus was on illegal direct action.
 Utilizing tactics such as the destruction of property, intimidation, and including the use of violence, the ARM have sent letter bombs, placed incendiary devices under cars and in buildings, contaminated food products, sent death threats, and desecrated a grave.

-The name was not heard of for eight years after a series of actions in England from 1982 to 1986.
-Philosopher Peter Singer wrote in 1986 that the ARM may not really exist.
-The ARM claimed an arson a year later in California, with a series of arsons, hoax bombs and threats reappearing in the 1990s, notably in the Isle of Wight, Cambridge, North Yorkshire and Oxford.
+The ARM claimed responsibility for a 1987 arson attack in California, and a series of arsons, hoax bombs and threats in the 1990s and 2000s, including in the Isle of Wight, Cambridge, North Yorkshire and Oxford.
 The damage caused by fires averaged £2 million in each location.
 ARM activists continue to report actions in European countries, North America and Australia.
 Similar to the ALF, activists send anonymous claims of responsibility to Bite Back Magazine, a website supportive of the animal liberation movement and its prisoners.